 4. Connecting flights schedule mistakes

 This one can be a real nuisance.
 You can’t find a direct flight and you have to find a connecting flight, but there’s not enough buffer time between the two.
 You end up missing the flight, or sweating really hard, and almost missing the flight.
 The latter happened to me, despite already being a seasoned traveler.

 5. The cheaper airport mistake

 Big cities will have multiple airports sometimes.
 One of those airports will be the main one, that charges higher fees from airlines and has a bit more expensive flights compared to the ones at the other airport.
 Well, what if I tell you that the first airport is probably better connected to the city, which is the case most of the time?
-Never book your flight ticket depending on the flight fare only.
-Research the transport options as well.
-The price for the two can actually end up being the same.
+Never book your flight ticket depending on the flight fare.
+Research all the transportation options as well.
+The price of the two can actually end up being the same.
 You might spend all the money that you saved on the flight ticket for paying a cab to your hotel, when you could have used the much cheaper public transport at the other airport, for example.

 6. Exchanging money at the airport

 I’ve seen a lot of people exchanging large amounts of money at the airport.
 That’s a terrible idea.
 Needless to say, everything including money exchange is more expensive at the airports and you’re practically getting ripped off.
 If you don’t have cash, try exchanging a small amount that should cover only the transportation to your hotel and withdraw from the ATM later.

 It’s certainly not easy to plan an entire trip on your own, and it’s understandable that you want to feel safe in a foreign country by hiring a travel agent.
 I almost never use travel agents and that saves me a ton of money by looking after everything by myself.